ganyang0720/SR-YOLO/README.md

 SR-YOLO-Dataset includes pomegranate young fruits in different scenes.
 The data set contains 13,840 pictures, including 9,798 pictures in the training set and 4,042 pictures in the validation set.

-## Directory structure
-    ├── images
-        ├── train           // Pictures contained in the training set ├── val           // Pictures contained in the validation set ├── labels
-        ├── train           // Labels corresponding to pictures in the training set ├── val           // Labels corresponding to pictures in the validation set ├── dataset.yaml

 ## How to use
 To train a network on the RS-YOLO-Dataset make sure that you download the code first from [yolov8](https://github.com/ultralytics/ultralytics).
 And then clone this repository to yolov8 folder and  train a yolov8 network with the commands below.